JusztPandaa/Waterdog-Filter/README.md

 # Adding a blacklist
 To add a blacklist use the following.
 ```
 the "Blacklist" is an array.
-To add to that list of arrays do
+To add to that array do
 Blacklist.add("word");
 ```
 or
 ```
+To add a blacklisted sentence do the following.
 Blacklist.add("sentence is kool");
-which allows sentences to be blacklisted

 ```